rknell/rebellion-rum-models/SPEC.md

 ### Database Utility
 - Command-line utility to download collection samples
 - Accept MongoDB connection string as CLI parameter
-- Download latest 50 records from each collection
+- Download latest 50 records from each collection, sorted by _id descending to ensure newest documents
 - Export collections to separate JSON files
 - Collection names will be used as filenames
 - Files stored in `lib/src/sample_data/`
 - Utility will be used as the basis for model generation
+- Connection string handling:
+  - Must be enclosed in single quotes to handle special characters
+  - Special characters like `!`, `@`, `$`, etc. must be properly escaped
+  - Example: `dart bin/export_models.dart --connection-string='mongodb+srv://user:pass\!123@cluster.mongodb.net'`
+  - For passwords with special characters, consider using environment variables or URL encoding
+- Utility should handle all MongoDB data types, including ObjectId and Int64

 ### Model Generation
 - Analyze downloaded JSON files to create model structure